 TU advocates for responsible energy development across the country.
 Here, in a region with some of the best trout water in the country and many of the East's best remaining forested habitats, it is critical that shale gas development be done in a way that protects these places special to sportsmen and women for future generations.
 Among the ways TU is working to protect our fish and wildlife resources:

 TU has been a staunch advocate for the protection of fish and wildlife habitat when it comes to shale gas exploration.
-From testifying at U.S. Senate hearings on energy and natural resources, to participating in setting standards for best practices of energy development, TU is a valued voice when it comes to protecting coldwater habitat from shale gas drilling impacts.
+From testifying at U.S. Senate hearings on energy and natural resources and participating in setting standards for best practices of energy development, to bringing the voice of sportsmen and women to state capitals in the region, TU is a valued voice when it comes to protecting coldwater habitat from shale gas drilling impacts.